Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

-is a probability measure on $S^*\T^2$ that is invariant by the geodesic flow $\varphi^t$ (i.e. not by the magnetic flow appearing in~\eqref{e:daniel}).
-These are the so-called semiclassical measures of $\mathscr{L}+V$.
-In fact, the geodesic flow has many invariant measures (e.g. invariant measures carried by closed orbit) and Theorem~\ref{t:maintheo} shows that, due to their spectral nature, the only semiclassical measure is the Liouville measure.
+is a probability measure on $S^*\T^2$ that is invariant by the geodesic flow, as in the case of the free Laplacian.
+These measures are the so-called semiclassical measures of $\mathscr{L}+V$.
+In fact, the geodesic flow has many invariant measures (e.g. invariant measures carried by closed orbit) and Theorem~\ref{t:maintheo} shows that, among these invariant measures, only the Liouville measure is semiclassical.
 This is referred to as a \emph{quantum unique ergodicity} property for the operator $\mathscr{L}+V$.
-As far as we know, Theorem~\ref{t:maintheo} provides the first family of deterministic Laplace type operators on a compact manifold for which \emph{any} sequence of high frequency eigenfunctions verifies the quantum unique ergodicity property.
+Such a property does not hold for the free Laplacian on the torus.
+It is remarkable that, despite being subleading, the magnetic field is still strong enough to entail quantum unique ergodicity.
+As far as we know, Theorem~\ref{t:maintheo} provides the first family of deterministic Laplace type operators on a compact manifold for which \emph{any} sequence of high frequency eigenfunctions equidistributes.

 It is also important to note that the underlying classical flow (meaning the geodesic flow on $S^*\T^2$) is completely integrable and thus far from being ergodic with respect to the Liouville measure.
-Hence, among other things, Theorem~\ref{t:maintheo} also shows that quantum (unique) ergodicity does not imply classical ergodicity.
+Hence, among other things, Theorem~\ref{t:maintheo} also shows that quantum ergodicity does not imply classical ergodicity.
 Other examples of quantum ergodic systems with non-ergodic classical flow were described by Gutkin in~\cite{Gutkin2009} and this converse quantum ergodicity problem is discussed in more details by Zelditch in~\cite[\S4.5]{Zelditch2010}.
 In particular, it seems that, so far, all the known counterexamples to converse quantum ergodicity involved a $\Z_2$-symmetry which is not the case of Theorem~\ref{t:maintheo}.

-As we shall see in the proof, our theorem remains true if we only suppose that the eigenvalue equation~\eqref{e:eigenvalue} is satisfied up to a $o_{L^2}(1)$ remainder.
-In fact, the last part of our theorem will be shown to be true if we only make the assumption that~\eqref{e:eigenvalue} is verified up to a $o(\lambda^{1/2})$ remainder.
+As we shall see in the proof, Theorem \ref{t:maintheo} remains true if we only suppose that the eigenvalue equation~\eqref{e:eigenvalue} is satisfied up to a $o_{L^2}(1)$ remainder.
+In fact,~\eqref{e:lastparttheo} will be shown to be true if we only make the assumption that~\eqref{e:eigenvalue} is verified up to a $o(\lambda^{1/2})$ remainder.